Did you know your staff can help nurture customer relationships to create loyalty that sticks?

 - Meaningful stats.
 You don’t want to bombard your staff with numbers they’re likely to forget, but one or two key facts can help reinforce the impact of a loyalty program on your business.

 For example: a loyalty program can increase sales by 30%.
-Make sure your staff know how this can translate to bigger tips so they know how the numbers benefit them.
+Make sure you train your staff how this can translate to bigger tips so they know how the numbers benefit them.

 - The key benefits of signing up.
 Give your staff the language and scripts to ask customers to register for the program and to explain its benefits.